muntazim98/muntazim98/README.md

 ### 🧠 About Me

-- 💻 Experienced in building full-stack applications with modern architecture.
+- 💻 Experienced in building full-stack applications with modern architecture and integration of AI for better user experience and business needs.
 - 🛠 Focused on clean code, SOLID principles, and performance optimization.
 - 🧩 Constantly exploring new technologies and tools to improve developer productivity.
 - 👥 Love collaborating on meaningful projects and sharing knowledge with the community.